peterldowns/pgmigrate/README.md

   implement `pgmigrate dump`.
 - The backend team at Pipe for helping test and validate this project's assumptions, utility, and implementation.

-# Notes

-## `pgmigrate dump`
-The goal of `pgmigrate dump --database $ORIGINAL > schema.sql` is for the resulting sql file to be:
-  - usable: can `psql $NEW -f schema.sql` to create a new database with the same schema.
-  - diffable: if there are migrations in different PRs/branches that will conflict with each other, diffing the generated schema.sql files from each branch should result in a merge conflict that cannot be automatically resolved.
-  - roundtrippable: dumping `pgmigrate dump --database $NEW > schema.sql` will result in 0 changes.
-  - customizable: you can include tables to dump values from (for enum tables) and you can explicitly add dependencies between objects that will be respected during the dump, to work around faulty dependency detection.